 - Higher Conversion Rates: Customers prefer to do business with companies that provide exceptional, personalized service.
 As we mentioned in the previous section, research shows that 80% of customers consider the level of personalized interactions when deciding whether or not to make a purchase.

-- Lower Overhead Costs: For small, growing businesses, it can be difficult to keep up with the costs of a growing full-time team.
+- Lower Overhead Costs: For small businesses on an upward trajectory, it can be difficult to keep up with the costs of a growing full-time team.
 With virtual receptionists, you only pay for the services you actually use, so you can save money during periods with fewer calls.
 For comparison, Indeed reports that the average in-house receptionist’s salary is $3,373 per month, while Berkshire Receptionists’ most popular plan is $350 per month.

 Are Virtual Receptionists Worth It?
 They Are with Berkshire Receptionists!